-The Company has appointed abrdn Fund Managers Limited, which is a company limited by shares and incorporated in England and Wales, as its alternative investment fund manager.
-The Manager is a subsidiary of Aberdeen Group plc.
+The Company has appointed abrdn Fund Managers Limited, which is a company limited by shares and incorporated in England, as its alternative investment fund manager.
+The Manager is a subsidiary of abrdn Holdings Limited which is itself a subsidiary of Aberdeen Group plc, a company incorporated in Scotland.